Dear Ijeawele, or a Feminist Manifesto in Fifteen Suggestions Summary

-Chimamanda Adichie Ngozi’s book Dear Ijeawele, or a Feminist Manifesto in Fifteen Suggestions, perfectly sums up how to go about fulfilling this task.
+Chimamanda Adichie Ngozi’s book Dear Ijeawele, or a Feminist Manifesto in Fifteen Suggestions, perfectly sums up how to go about fulfilling the task of raising a feminist child.

 It is important to remain a well-rounded person by nurturing yourself, your needs and your interests.
 If you are passionate about your job for example, it is alright to love your job as being passionate about your job is then a gift you can share with your child.
 Caregiving and domestic work is not singularly a woman’s job but parents should be supported in their dual duties at work and at home.